 prone breast radiation therapy

 While common side effects are typically from external beam radiation therapy, there are also side effects with brachytherapy.
-Side effects can include:
+Side effects

 - redness at the treatment site

 - breast pain